Christopher Marlowe: Collaborations

 Charles Howard, 1st Earl of Nottingham, Lord High Admiral, shown here c.
-1601 in a procession for Elizabeth I of England, was patron of the Admiral's Men during Marlowe's lifetime.
+1601 in a procession for Elizabeth I, was patron of the Admiral's Men during Marlowe's lifetime.

 Contemporary reception

 Marlowe's plays were enormously successful, possibly because of the imposing stage presence of his lead actor, Edward Alleyn.
 Alleyn was unusually tall for the time and the haughty roles of Tamburlaine, Faustus and Barabas were probably written for him.
 Marlowe's plays were the foundation of the repertoire of Alleyn's company, the Admiral's Men, throughout the 1590s.
 One of Marlowe's poetry translations did not fare as well.
 In 1599, Marlowe's translation of Ovid was banned and copies were publicly burned as part of Archbishop Whitgift's crackdown on offensive material.

 Chronology of dramatic works

 (Patrick Cheney's 2004 Cambridge Companion to Christopher Marlowe presents an alternative timeline based upon printing dates.)